 “Once,” Goldar answered, “and she failed, just like Rita did.”

-“And how many were you allowed to try Goldar?” she asked, displeased by the titan’s interruption.
+“And how many were you allowed to try Goldar?” she asked, displeased by the underling’s continued interruptions.
+In hear mind servants should be seen and not heard until invited.

 “If… if you please Mistress Repugna,” Finster managed.
 “We have all been unlucky.”